BharathChan007/NBA-Performance-Analysis-2012-2024-/README.md

 * Identifying trends and patterns in player and team performance over the last decade.
 * Analyzing the impact of key stats (e.g., 3-point shooting, assists, rebounds) on winning percentages in both regular season and playoffs.
 * Evaluating player efficiency and identify the most valuable players (MVPs) by season, both quantitatively (data-driven) and qualitatively.
-* Building predictive insights to suggest areas where teams or players can improve to increase championship chances.
 * Creating an interactive dashboard to showcase findings dynamically for stakeholder decision-making.

 ## Feature Engineering